estherh5/api.crystalprism.io/README.md

 I started programming in January 2017 and am learning Python for back-end server development. api.crystalprism.io is the API for my website, [Crystal Prism](https://crystalprism.io).
 The API allows for the storage and retrieval of game scores, user-created drawings and thought posts, as well as user accounts.
 For user security, I implemented a JWT authentication flow from scratch that includes generating and verifying secure user tokens.

 ## Setup
 To create your own copy of the Crystal Prism API, first clone this repository on your server.
 Next, install requirements by running `pip install -r requirements.txt`.
 Create a PostgreSQL database to store user information, as well as a user that has all privileges on your database.
-Create an Amazon S3 bucket with separate folders for storing homepage photos and CanvaShare drawings.
+Create an Amazon S3 bucket with separate folders for storing database backup files, homepage photos, and CanvaShare drawings.
+Create an AWS user with keys for accessing your bucket.
 Set the following environment variables for the API:
 * "SECRET_KEY" for the salt used to generate the signature portion of the JWT for user authentication (set this as a secret key that only you know; it is imperative to keep this private for user account protection)
 * "ENV_TYPE" for the environment status (set this to "Dev" for testing or "Prod" for live)
+* "VIRTUAL_ENV_NAME" for the name of your virtual environment (e.g., 'crystalprism'); this is used to schedule automatic database backups with crontab
+* "PATH" for the path to the executable files that will run when automatic database backups are performed via crontab; you should append the path to your PostgreSQL directory here (e.g., "$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin")
-* ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the access key for your AWS account for accessing photos stored on an Amazon S3 bucket
+* ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the access key for your AWS account stored on Amazon S3 buckets
-* ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the secret key for your AWS account
+* ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the secret key for your AWS account stored on Amazon S3 buckets
 * "S3_BUCKET" for the name of your S3 bucket (e.g., 'crystalprism')
 * "S3_URL" for the URL for your S3 bucket (e.g., 'https://s3.us-east-2.amazonaws.com/crystalprism/')
 * "S3_PHOTO_DIR" for the name of the S3 bucket's folder for photos (e.g., 'photos/')
 * "S3_CANVASHARE_DIR" for the name of the S3 bucket's folder for CanvaShare drawings (e.g., 'canvashare/')
+* "S3_BACKUP_DIR" for the name of the S3 bucket's folder for database backups (e.g., 'db-backups/')
+* "BACKUP_DIR" for the directory where your database backups are stored locally
 * "DB_CONNECTION" for the [dsn parameter string](http://initd.org/psycopg/docs/module.html) to connect to your database via psycopg2 (e.g., 'dbname=<database_name> user=<database_user> password=<database_user_password> host=<database_host>')
 * "DB_NAME" for the name of your database
+* "DB_USER" for the user who has all privileges on your database

 Initialize the database by running `python management.py init_db`, and load initial data (webpage owner user, admin user, how-to Thought Writer posts, sample drawing) by running `python management.py load_data`.
+Set up weekly backups for the database by running `python management.py sched_backup`.
 Start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).

 ## API Status
 To check if the API is online, a client can send a request to the following endpoint.